outerl/aequilibrae_performance_tests/README.md

 ./heaps/heap_benchmark.py -a ~/Software/aequilibrae -m ./models -p sioux_falls -i 1 -r 1 --cost distance -c 4 --heaps pq_4ary --template basic_path_finding_francois.pyx.jinja --dry-run --heap-path ./heaps/francois
 ```

-### François Pacull's heap implementation
+### François Pacull's heap implementations
-In addition to the heaps provided in `heaps/`, some heaps written by `François Pacull` are provided in `heaps/francois`.
+In addition to the heaps provided in `heaps/`, some heaps written by François Pacull are provided in `heaps/francois`.
+His heaps are also detailed in his blog post at https://aetperf.github.io/2022/11/23/A-Cython-implementation-of-a-min-priority-queue.html

 See `heaps/francois/LICENCE` for licensing.
-His heaps are also detailed in his blog post at https://aetperf.github.io/2022/11/23/A-Cython-implementation-of-a-min-priority-queue.html

 # Validation
 To ensure all libraries report the same cost matrix, `validation.py` was written.
 It detects differences between the output of the libraries and displays it to the user.
 ## Usage